MArhamAA1422/b6-learning/adonis/adonis.doc.md

 URL=$HOST:$PORT
 REDIS-URL=localhost@${REDIS-USER}  //  You must wrap the variable name inside curly braces {} if the name has special characters other than an underscore.
 ```

+## Folder Structure

+### Start Directory

+The start directory contains the files you want to import during the boot lifecycle of the application.
+For example, the files to register **routes** and define **event listeners** should live within the start directory.

+### Public Directory

+Do not confuse the `public` directory with the `resources` directory.
+The resources directory contains the source code of your frontend application, and the public directory has the compiled output.
+The public directory hosts static assets.

+## DB Directory

+- migrations dir
+- seeders dir